prasanthabr/prasanthabr.github.io/content/zettel/sf_integration_int_proced_composite_api.md

 ### tl;dr
 This one is where the publish is an OmniStudio Integration Procedure - with response. and update back is via a composite api. - the url is different. mulesoft has a different connector?

+There are patterns in composite api.
+Tree seems to be one.